Master of Arts in Intercultural Studies (M.A.I.C.S.)

 NT Survey I (3) NT Survey II/ Single Book Study (3)

-God, the Bible, and Christ (3) Bible and Family (3)
+Church History (3) Bible and Family (3)

-Library Info Research Methods (1)
+Library Info Research Methods (1) Introduction to Missiology (3)

-15 15
+13 15

-summer Mission Practicum Orientation (2) Spiritual Warfare (2)
+summer Mission Practicum Orientation (2)

-Mission Practicum (0) ICS Elective (2)
+Mission Practicum (0)

-Pastoral Counseling I (2) Life of a Missionary (3)
+Pastoral Counseling I (2) ICS Elective (3)

-Mission History (3) Mission Capstone Project (1)
+Mission Capstone Project (1)

 Church Life